 You can get a sense of this sound in the below video.

-These guitars are loved by many contemporary players such as Taylor Swift, Mateus Asato, Chelsea Wolfe, and many more.
+Unsurprisingly, these guitars have found their place in the hands of renowned contemporary players such as Taylor Swift, Mateus Asato, and Chelsea Wolfe, among others.

 Listen to the difference in the sound of a Breedlove compared to the Taylor in the video below.

 This has led to their popularity among several artists, such as Chris Funk, Jeff Bridges, and Trace Bundy, to name a few.